 The general national standard working limit in Estonia is eight hours per day or 40 hours per week.
-Employees are entitled to a 30 minutes break after six continuous hours of work.
+Employees are entitled to a 30 minute break after six consecutive hours of work.
 They are also entitled to at least 11 hours of daily rest and 48 hours of weekly rest.

 Total working time including overtime must not exceed an average of 48 hours per week over a four-month recording period.
 Compensation for overtime work is paid at 1.5 times the employee’s wages.

 A probationary period must not exceed four months.
 In the case of the employment contract entered into for a specified term of up to eight months, the probationary period may not be longer than half of the contract term.